- Search The Registry

 *Hughie Lee Smith was born on this date in 1915.
 He was a Black artist.

-His vast skies, desolate scenes, and distanced people, his blowing ribbons and colorful balloons, mix realism and fantasy in surrealistic juxtapositions that reflect the contradiction and paradoxes of American life.
-Lee-Smith's career, in its own way, constitutes one such paradox.
-Lee-Smith's work is found in many public art collections including the Metropolitan Museum, The Detroit Institute of Art, and the National Museum of American Art.
+His vast skies, desolate scenes, distanced people, and blowing ribbons and colorful balloons, mix realism and fantasy in surrealistic juxtapositions that reflect the contradiction and paradoxes of American life.
+Lee-Smith's career, in its way, constitutes one such paradox.
+Lee-Smith's work is found in many public art collections, including the Metropolitan Museum, The Detroit Institute of Art, and the National Museum of American Art.
 He died on February 23, 1999, in Albuquerque, NM.